East Village, London: After the Games

 After the conclusion of the games, the Olympic housing was adapted to create a new residential quarter to be known as East Village.
 The new construction created 2,818 new homes, including 1,379 affordable homes and houses, for sale and rent.
 The wider community is planned with wide vistas filled with gardens, parks and communal areas, within which are to be housed a school, a health clinic and shops.
 Having sold the affordable homes to Triathlon Homes in 2009 for £268 million, a competitive tender was issued in 2008 for ODA's interests in the remaining 1,439 private homes, along with six adjacent future development plots with the potential for a further 2,000 new homes, and long-term management of East Village.

 The ODA received three bids: a joint-venture between Jamie Ritblat's Delancey and Qatari Diar; Hutchison Whampoa; and Wellcome Trust, who bid to take over all the 2.5 km2 Olympic park.
 In August 2011, the ODA announced an agreement with Delancey/Qatari Diar, who paid £557 million for the East Village site, representing an estimated £275 million loss to the ODA and hence the British taxpayer.
 Culture Secretary Jeremy Hunt commented that the ODA never expected to recoup building costs: "It was an entirely empty site, it didn't have any infrastructure, roads or parks.
 There was always going to be a public sector contribution to help put those in."

 Temporary partitions installed during the games are being removed to create a range of one to five-bed homes, ranging from apartments to townhouses.
 The hotel style designed rooms were converted to include kitchens.
 1,439 private homes are let on a rental basis, instead of being sold, with the ownership remaining with Delancey/Qatari Diar and managed by Get Living London.
 This created the first UK private sector residential fund of over 1,000 homes to be owned and directly managed as an investment.
 In addition, the developers created new parklands and additional transport links.
 A health centre for residents of East Village and the surrounding areas has also been constructed.
 Independent retailers have been brought in to East Village, which is now a neighbourhood in its own right.
+In 2023, permission was granted to build a further 848 rental homes and 504 student beds, responding to rising demand from private tenants and students at new campuses of universities including University College London and University of the Arts London.

 The developers also added Chobham Academy, a new education campus with 1,800 places for students aged 3–19.
 During the Olympics, the school building was used as the main base for organising and managing teams.
 Rebuilt after the games, it opened in September 2013 as Chobham Academy, home to an education campus, comprising nursery, primary and secondary schools; an adult learning facility; and a community arts complex.
 In July 2015 Chobham Academy was rated 'Outstanding' by OFSTED.